 To witness the spectacular array of traditions, cultures, and languages spoken in Nepal, visit the country whenever possible.
 The national language of Nepal is however Nepali.
 An average educated individual can speak English in Nepal hence language is not a big problem when visiting this beautiful country.

-- Kathmandu – Also known as city of temples
+- Kathmandu – Also known as a city of temples

 Kathmandu is aptly called as the city of temples because of the abundance of temples found there.
 Kathmandu has several World Heritage Sites under its collars.
 All of these sites are locations of substantial architectural importance, showcasing the craftsmanship and artistic nature of the peace-loving Nepalese.
 The city of temples showcases architecture in its pure raw form, and you should visit the city at least once in your lifetime.